Spike Island upends Sykesville, 5-2

-HOUTZDALE — The Spike Island Pirates, a newcomer this season to the Federation League, continued their strong start Sunday with a 5-2 victory against Sykesville at the Houtzdale Woodward Recreation Park.
+HOUTZDALE — The Spike Island Pirates, a newcomer this season to the Federation League, continued their strong start to the season Sunday with a 5-2 victory against Sykesville at the Houtzdale Woodward Recreation Park.

 Whitehead, coming off a complete-game one-hitter that featured 17 strikeouts against Kuntz Motor Company (Heburnia) in the season opener, went the distance again Sunday vs. the Senators.
 He took a two-hitter into the seventh before Sykesville scored two unearned runs off the tall righty.
 He allowed the two unearned runs on four hits while striking out 12 and walking just one.